 Now, some ten years later, I can tell you it is the most used wedding gift of them all.
 With a family of 5 to feed, including 3 very hungry boys, it is a kitchen hero (heroine?)

 I highly recommend buying a slow cooker, no matter how many people you need to feed in your household.
 It is economical, a time saver – and nothing quite beats opening that front door to the aroma of homemade food wafting your way.
 It’s a satisfying feeling when you know dinner has been made.

 I have put together this guide to help you find the best slow cooker for your needs.
 I’ve included my top picks with the pros and cons of each one.

 Top Picks: Best Slow Cooker Round-Up

-Morphy Richards are a well trusted brand who produce quality kitchen appliances.
+Morphy Richards is a well-trusted brand who produce quality kitchen appliances.
 They have a range of slow cookers in various sizes.
 This model has a 3.5L capacity, so perfect for serving 3 to 4 people, or cooking for 1 or 2 people and freezing the rest.
 They do also have a 6.5L version of the sear and stew, so perfect for larger families, or cooking for dinner parties.